 Everyone leaves, and the Countess comes on, alone, to sing another absolute gem, “Dove sono“, about how she misses the beautiful moments of the past and still hopes to win back her husband's love.

 Leontyne Price sings “Dove sono“ at a Metropolitan Opera gala in 1972, culminating in the sort of rapturous applause that is rarely heard in opera houses these days.

 Barbarina and the peasant girls, including Cherubino, come in.
-The Countess asks for Cherubino's flowers, but Antonio is onto him, causing the Count to again grow suspicious about his wife and Cherubino.
-Barbarina throws the Count under the bus, however, by saying “Remember when you were making out with me, you said I could have whatever I want, I want Cherubino”.
+The Countess asks for Cherubino's flowers, but Antonio is onto him, causing the Count to grow suspicious about his wife and Cherubino again.
+Barbarina throws the Count under the bus, however, by saying, “Remember when you were making out with me, you said I could have whatever I want, I want Cherubino”.

-Basilio and Bartolo meet up with Figaro, who has enlisted them in his ill-conceived plot to entrap his bride.
-They are a bit confused by the whole thing, with Bartolo saying essentially just accept infidelity, Fig, and Basilio singing about his experiences.
+Basilio and Bartolo meet with Figaro, who has enlisted them in his ill-conceived plot to entrap his bride.
+They are confused by the whole thing, with Bartolo saying essentially accept infidelity, Figaro, and Basilio singing about his experiences.
 (His aria is also frequently skipped on stage.)

 Figaro, alone now, rants about how awful women are and how they should never be trusted.
 Mozart significantly toned down the original monologue from the play, but Figaro still comes off as an ass, despite it being a fun aria.